Skip to main content

 Rule 3357:15-14-33 | Tuition assistance.

-All full-time Stark state college faculty, administrative, professional, and support staff personnel may participate in the tuition assistance program.
+All full-time Stark state college faculty, administrative, professional, technical-para professional, and hourly personnel may participate in the tuition assistance program.
 Tuition assistance is provided to employees for the purpose of professional development in recognition that a better educated employee will assist the college in fulfilling its mission to provide quality education and training opportunities to the citizens of our community.

 Supplemental Information